 If you want to feel less enclosed, and suitable anchors are available, you can rig the rainfly guy-line higher on one side of the hammock to allow a better view.
 Make sure the roof is still slanted, though, so that if it does rain unexpectedly the fly will still shed water rather than collecting it.

 In dry weather you might be tempted not to bother with the rainfly.
 However, remember that sleeping under a tree canopy means that leaves, seeds, insects and other things are likely to gently fall on you throughout the night.
 The rainfly is therefore for protection from solids as well as liquids!

-Conversely, in wet weather, it’s better to steepen the sides of the rainfly.
+Conversely, in wet weather, it’s better to rig a little higher and steepen the sides of the rainfly.
 Not only will there be less chance of water pooling but you’ll also have more side protection (from wind, wind-blown rain, and water splashing up from the ground).
 It’s a bit trickier to enter and exit the hammock, but far less inconvenient than not being able to sleep because you’re wet!

 Tips for Usage

 When you’ve rigged the hammock and have your camp set up, I’d offer the following tips for getting the most out of the system:

 When entering or exiting the hammock, resist the temptation to only partially unzip the door.
 Instead, unzip the whole way, as instructed.
 There’s a good reason for this: you’ll put a huge strain on the zip slider during entry and exit if you don’t.
 If you want the hammock to last, get into the habit of fully unzipping it each time.